We match you with licensed insurance agents that give you free quotes with no obligation to enroll.

-If you are a person who is now eligible for Medicare and supplemental health insurance for beneficiaries, you have come to the right website.
-Health Plans of America has the tools, resources and information you need to make smart decisions about supplemental insurance coverage.
+If you are a person who is now eligible for Medicare and are interested in the options available to you, you have come to the right website.
+Health Plans of America has the tools, resources and information to help you make smart decisions about Medicare Supplement, Medicare Advantage, and Prescription Drug Plans.
 But first, let’s learn more about Medicare...

 What is Medicare?

 Medicare is a Social Security benefit for which individuals age 65 and older or individuals under age 65 that have certain disabilities (such as permanent kidney failure (ESRD) or ALS), may be eligible.
 Medicare is a federally-funded health insurance program that covers chronic conditions as well as those that are acute.
 Medicare Part A is commonly referred to as Hospital Insurance and does not have a premium for most consumers.
 It covers services considered medically necessary such as inpatient hospital care, critical access care, short-term care in skilled nursing facilities, hospice, and home health care.
 Medicare Part B is referred to as Medical Insurance and covers medically necessary services such as doctor and outpatient care.
 Part B coverage does require a monthly premium.
 It's important to note that Medicare Parts A and B provide specific benefits.
 Most people eligible for Medicare are covered under the Original Medicare Plan.